 The first microwave drawer was introduced by Sharp in 2004 as part of a combination stove/microwave unit.
 The Insight range featured a full size oven with a slide-out microwave, all within the dimensions of a 30 inch freestanding range.

 Soon thereafter the drawer microwave was available as a stand-alone product.

 Drawer microwaves are designed to be built into your cabinets at a more convenient height just below the countertop.
 By moving the microwave from that location the kitchen will be less cluttered with more available work space.

 It is also an alternative to the over-the-range microwave.
 OTRs are convenient, but at 310 CFM they are underpowered for heavier cooking and higher BTU burners.
 With the drawer, you can now have a convenient microwave and a more powerful hood.

 Sizes and Brands

-Drawer style microwaves are available in 24 and 30 inch wide models, and the capacity will be 1 or 1.2 cubic feet with a wattage of 950 or 1000 watts.
+Drawer style microwaves are available in 24 and 30 inch wide models and the capacity will be 1 or 1.2 cubic feet with at 950 or 1,000 watts.
 A few will have a manually opening door, but most will have a powered open and close feature.
-The prices range from $659 to $1,639.
-Models are available from Sharp, Wolf, Viking, Jenn-Air, and Thermador.
-One unique feature of the Thermador is that it can be installed flush with the surrounding cabinetry.
+The prices range from $949 to $1,639.
+Models are available from Sharp, Wolf, Viking, Jenn-Air, Dacor, Bosch Benchmark and Thermador.

 Models to Consider